Dimi-G/Dimi-G/README.md

 - 🌱 Graduated the Data Science Bootcamp from Spiced Academy on July 2024

 - ⚡ Fun fact: Recursive functions blow my mind

+Feel free to contact for scientic exchange!

 <br/>